weird but not too weird #2

 Can you risk giving permission to yourself and consequently those around you?

-And so I give a little wink nod to both the conformist and the weirdo in me, and in you.
+So I guess I give a little wink nod to both the conformist and the weirdo in me, and in you, letting them both out to play.